geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 	f.
 Switch back to the **Add DNS records** page in the Microsoft 365 admin center by selecting the **Internet Explorer** icon on the taskbar at the bottom of the page and selecting the **Microsoft 365 admin center** tab.
 At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the MX record that you just added, or you can wait until you have added all three records and then select **Continue** to verify all three records at once.

 	For the purposes of this lab, you will verify each record as you create it.
 Therefore, select **Continue**.
-It will display either a checkmark or an exclamation point next to **MX Record**.
+It will display either a checkmark or an exclamation point next to **MX Records**.
 The checkmark in a green circle indicates that it successfully validated the MX record for this domain in DNS Manager, and the exclamation point in a red circle indicates that there was a problem with the MX record and it did not validate successfully.
 If the MX record did not validate successfully, then review the record to ensure you entered the proper information, make any necessary corrections, and then select **Continue** again.

-22. You will now add the **CNAME record** required by Exchange and Exchange Online Protection service.
+22. Once a checkmark appears next to **MX Records**, you must perform the following steps to add the **CNAME record** required by Exchange and Exchange Online Protection service.

 	a.
 On the **Add DNS records** page, in the **CNAME Records** section, under the **Points to address or value** column, select the copy icon that appears to the left of the expected value (for example, autodiscover.outlook.com). <br/>